chiffa/BioFlow/README.rst

     > bioflow analyze --depth 24 --processors 3 --background True --name=<name_of_experiment>

+For all of them, if the smtp is configured, an ``--smtplog`` option will trigger the mail start/stop/exception reporting

 More information is available with::

     > bioflow --help

     > bioflow about

-The results of analysis will be available in the output folder, and printed out to the StdOut.
+The results of analysis will be available in the output folder, and printed out to the ``std.out``.

 Post-processing: